 When searching for the lowest possible annual surety bond rate, you will need to do a bit of comparison shopping.
 You should treat this process in the same manner, as purchasing a home mortgage loan.
-While the annual premiums will vary from Surety Company to Surety Company, based on your credit history, it is possible to find a surety that is willing to offer you an aggressive and competitive rate.
+While the annual premiums will vary from one surety to the next, based on your credit history, it is possible to find a surety that is willing to offer you an aggressive and competitive rate.
 Below, you will discover a few tips to help you find the lowest annual surety bond rates.

 The applicant’s credit scores will play a huge role in determining the annual rate.
 Of course, the total amount of the bond will also help determine the rate, but it will not alter the premium a great deal.
 Most surety companies will tend to only write bonds for applicants with a perfect credit score, leaving others with very little potential for approval.
 If you have a poor credit rating, you should not give up hope on getting bonded.
 For every surety that denies you a bond, there is one that will be more than willing to work alongside you to get you approved quickly.

 Strengthening your bond application will not be an easy task, but it is possible with a lot of hard work and determination.
 If a specific bond company deems you a “high risk” applicant, because they do not trust that you will be able to pay off a claim.
 Applicants that have a long history of faltering on contract and debt commitments, you will be labeled “high risk”.
 Instead of just giving up hope, you should begin working toward strengthening your application.